 What is your fee?

 £60 per 50-minute weekly session.
 An initial half-hour appointment is free.
 I also offer some concession slots.

 What is your cancellation policy?

 If you are unable to attend your appointment then please give at least one week’s notice, or the regular session fee will be charged.
-You can also take six sessions off a year.
 If a lot of sessions are cancelled then we will discuss if now is the right time to pursue counselling.

 Are our sessions confidential?

 What are your qualifications?

 I trained for three years at the Metanoia Institute, and have a diploma and BSc in humanistic counselling.
-As well as offering private practice, I counsel at ELOP in Walthamstow, and previously counselled at MCPS in Ealing.
+As well as offering private practice, I have previously counselled at ELOP in Walthamstow, and MCPS in Ealing.

 What is your background?